Chapter 18: The Markets for the Factors of Production

 Flipping the Diagram: Input Markets

-Every chapter until now has been about output markets — firms selling apples, tacos, monopoly smartphones.
-Chapter 18 flips the picture.
-Now we stare at the input markets: the markets where firms buy labor, rent land, and rent capital.
-These inputs are called the factors of production, and together their prices determine how the total value produced in the economy gets divided up among workers, landowners, and capital owners.
+Every chapter so far has been about output markets — firms selling goods.
+Chapter 18 flips the picture to input markets: where firms buy labor, rent land, and rent capital.
+These inputs are the factors of production, and their prices determine how income gets divided among workers, landowners, and capital owners.

 Workers